hchoi256/hchoi256.github.io/_posts/AIResearchPaper/LightWeight/2023-02-22-alphatuning.md

 # Problem Definition ✏
                 Given a large pre-trained language model

-                Return a quantized model
+                Return a fine-tuned model after quantizing the PLM

-                Such that it outperforms the performance of the original model in terms of inference time while retaining accuracy.
+                Such that it outperforms the performance of the quantized model after the adaptation in terms of inference time while retaining accuracy.

-****
-# Major Takeaways 😃
-- First successful compression-aware parameter-efficient adaptation method
-- Only scaling factors (0.1% of the model size) are enough for successful adaptations
-- High scores even under 4-bit quantization throughout various LMs and downstream tasks

 ****
 # Challenges and Main Idea💣